Bmkambe/sdg11/README.md

-# 🏙️ Mombasa  Housing Hub

-A community-focused website that helps new residents in Mombasa find affordable, short-term housing while promoting sustainable urban living and eco-friendly waste management practices.
-Collaborated with NaomiOdwa, FranciscaNabwire and ZipporahRehema
+** Project collaboration with NaomiOdwa, FranciscaNabwire and ZipporahRehema**

 ## 🌍 SDG Alignment
 This project supports **Sustainable Development Goal 11**: *Make cities and human settlements inclusive, safe, resilient, and sustainable.*